BenjaminLarger/minishell/TO_DO.md

-ls: "-l": No such file or directory ou ls -l | grep "1 d"
+ls: "-l": No such file or directory ou ls -l | grep "1 d" ou echo hello "bye"
+= hello bye

 2)
-exit should work if preceded by spaces... '  	  exit'
+exit should work if preceded by spaces... '  	  exit'.
+Write builtin